fathyelshemy/liquibase-store/README.md

 # Getting Started
-this is liquibase sample project to demo ideals of rollback
+this is liquibase sample project to demo ideas for rollback
 ## Main Target for this repo is to practice on liquibase

 #### setup project